regenrek/nujek/docs/content/en/nujek-storyblok/blok-debug.md

 ---
 title: <BlokDebug>
 description: ''
-category: Nujek Ui
+category: Nujek Storyblok
-position: 10
+position: 61
 ---

 Blok components are used for storyblok dynamic bloks functionality.
 If you define a blok component in storyblok it will magically search for a related component in this folder and display it.
 We're using the `@nuxtjs/components`[Dynamic Components](https://github.com/nuxt/components#dynamic-components) feature.